 - Resurfacing: Unlike normal concrete, concrete resurfacer contains a special agent that can bond to other concrete surfaces.
-This method can make cracked concrete look better, but it’s expensive and will soon crack itself if the underlying issue isn’t addressed.
+This method can make the cracked concrete look better, but it’s expensive and will soon crack itself if the underlying issue isn’t addressed.

 - Replacing: For some concrete surfaces that are beyond repair, concrete replacement may be the only option.
-However, this is an expensive repair method that is often avoided by being proactive and awareness of other repair options.
+However, this is an expensive repair method that is often avoided by being proactive and aware of other repair options.

 - Grinding: Concrete grinding is a popular concrete repair method for uneven surfaces.
 However, like all of the options we have discussed so far, grinding does not tackle the cause of the problem.
-Because of this, concrete that has been leveled using the grinding method will likely to heave or settle and become uneven again.
+Because of this, concrete that has been repaired using the grinding method will likely heave or settle and become uneven again.

-- Mudjacking (also known as slabjacking): Mudjacking is one of the concrete repair solutions that actually attempts to fix the root cause.
+- Mudjacking (also known as slab jacking): Mudjacking is one of the concrete repair solutions that actually attempts to fix the root cause.
 This method uses a concrete slurry to fill in the voids in the soil under the concrete.
 However, this isn’t a permanent solution, as the heavy concrete slurry can actually cause weak soil to compress further, causing the concrete slab to sink, settle, and crack once again.

 What Kind of Concrete Repair Do We Offer?